 Delta cancels flights for third day after storm hits Atlanta

-Delta Air Lines said Friday it has canceled about 3,000 flights this week as it struggles in the aftermath of a storm that hit its big hub airport in Atlanta.
-The thunder storm hit Wednesday, but canceled flights and long lines in Atlanta persisted into Friday.
+Delta Air Lines says it has canceled about 3,000 flights this week as it continues to struggle in the aftermath of a storm that hit its hub airport in Atlanta.

 Comments